Explore

 Filters for matters

-A motion was made by Council Member Watson, seconded by Council Member Harrison, that this meeting be adjourned.
+A motion was made by Council Member Hawkins, seconded by Council Member Blegay, that this Council Bill be Favorably recommended to the County Council.
 The motion carried by the following vote:

 Resolution

-A motion was made by Council Member Watson, seconded by Council Member Harrison, that this Resolution be Favorably recommended to the County Council.
+A motion was made by Council Member Ivey, seconded by Council Member Olson, that this Resolution be Favorably recommended to the County Council.
 The motion carried by the following vote:

 Attachments